10th Cruiser Squadron: Second formation

 On 22 March 1937 the Admiralty announced the temporary formation of the squadron for the coronation fleet review by King George VI on 20 April 1937.
 The squadron was commanded by Rear-Admiral Arthur Dowding.

 Third formation

 The squadron reformed in September 1940 and attached to the Home Fleet for the duration of the Second World War until September 1945.
-On 22 December 1943 the squadron was involved in the Battle of the North Cape where it was called Force 2.
-On 27 December 1943, it was engaged at the Battle of the Barents Sea as Force R. In October 1946 the squadron was renamed the 2nd Cruiser Squadron and assigned to the Mediterranean Fleet.
+On 27 December 1942, it was engaged at the Battle of the Barents Sea as Force R. On 22 December 1943 the squadron was involved in the Battle of the North Cape where it was called Force 2.
+In October 1946 the squadron was renamed the 2nd Cruiser Squadron and assigned to the Mediterranean Fleet.